-Information on the careers, experience and role and responsibilities of the members of the Met Office Executive.
+Information on the role & responsibilities, career and experience of the members of the Met Office Executive.

-I was appointed Chief Executive in 2014.
-It is exciting leading this highly respected and successful science organisation at the forefront of one of the world's great issues.
-The challenge for us is to harness the Met Office's world-leading weather and climate science for even greater business and customer benefit.
+I have served as Chief Executive since 2014.
+It is a privilege to lead this successful and highly respected institution, working at the forefront of weather and climate science, technology and operations.
+The ongoing challenge for us is to harness the Met Office's world class capabilities for even greater societal benefit.

-I have served on the Met Office Executive since 2007, at first as Government Services Director and then as Operations and Services Director.
-Before joining the Executive, I worked in a variety of roles; starting as a weather forecaster, then 10 years at the Met Office College overseeing the training and development of forecasters.
-I then moved on to project manage the procurement and construction of the Met Office's headquarters building at Exeter.
+I joined the Met Office Executive in 2007, first as Government Services Director and then as Operations and Services Director.
+Before joining the Executive, I worked in a variety of roles: starting as a weather forecaster, then 10 years at the Met Office College overseeing the training and development of forecasters.
+I then moved on to project manage the procurement and construction of the Met Office's headquarters building in Exeter.
 Since the move to Exeter in 2003, I have worked mainly with our public sector customers, helping the UK to manage the risks and exploit the opportunities associated with our changing weather and climate.

 I am the UK's Permanent Representative at the World Meteorological Organisation and the President of Eumetnet, an Economic Interest Group representing the National Meteorological Services of Europe.
 I am also the UK's representative on the Councils for the European Centre for Medium-range Weather Forecasts (ECMWF) and EUMETSAT, the European organisation for meteorological satellites.

 In addition, I am a fellow and Chartered Meteorologist of the Royal Meteorological Society, and was Vice President of the Society, 2013-2014.
 I am also a Chartered Director of the Institute of Directors and was the UK Public/Third Sector Director of the Year in 2012.